okTurtles/dnschain/README.md

 ### The '.dns' meta-TLD<a name="metaTLD"/>

-__.dns__ is a "meta-TLD".
-It bears this unique terminology because unlike traditional TLDs, it is not meant to globally resolve to a specific IP.
+__.dns__ is a "meta-TLD" because unlike traditional TLDs, it is not meant to globally resolve to a specific IP.
 Rather, it is meant to resolve to a DNSChain server that *_you personally own and run_*.

 It bears emphasizing that *you cannot register a meta-TLD because you already own them!*